 Learning – Self-Teach or Courses

 Since then I have learned far more at my own pace.
 Yet paying for a private course wasn’t in vain.
 I did learn the concepts of coding which further helped me to understand other languages.
-Would I without it?
+Would I be without it?
 Who knows.
 The downside to courses is that a year-old course can become out-of-date.

 In hindsight, the Java course I studied came on floppy disks and used an older version of Java.
 It also covered web design using Microsoft FrontPage.
 Enough said!

 Modern technology and content authors update their content so it stays current.
-There is also plenty of free tutorials and videos that can help guide you.
+There are also plenty of free tutorials and videos that can help guide you.
 You don’t need a lot of money or a powerful machine to learn.

-Meeting People on your Career Path
+Meeting People on Your Career Path

 This leads to being an anti-social butterfly online.
 Is it a case that I am antisocial or I don’t have the time to engage in conversation?
 Could it be that I’m old school and like face-to-face interaction better?
-I can answer questions through my blog or Github Profile when they arise.
+I can answer questions through my blog or GitHub Profile when they arise.

 Meeting people will open up more avenues which can forge your career path even quicker.
 You should take every opportunity to mingle with experienced people when young.
 You might get where you want much quicker as a result.